andykent/river-js/README.md

 Known Issues
 ------------
-* syntax checking is pretty much non existent so doing silly things can cause silly errors
+* syntax checking is pretty much non existent so doing silly things can cause silly errors.
-* Having clauses only work with aliased columns not in place aggregation functions
+* Having clauses only work with aliased columns not in place aggregation functions.
-* JOINs are currently limited to INNER only.
+* There is currently no support for OUTER joins.

 Optimisations